Shakeskeyboarde/wurk/packages/command-build/README.md

 Generated configurations write output to the `lib` directory.
 CommonJS and/or ESModule output is determined automatically.

-Generated configurations will extends a `tsconfig.json` file in the workspace or the workspaces root.
+Generated configurations will extend a `tsconfig.json` file in the workspace or the workspaces root.

 **Note:** A simple `package.json` file will also be written to each output directory, as long as it's not the workspace root.
 This package file contains only the [type](https://nodejs.org/api/packages.html#type) directive, set to the value which matches the TypeScript configuration (`module` or `commonjs`).